 - connecting with the local community to develop solutions.

 Four divisions across the state provide strategic oversight and coordination for the areas within them.

-Four groups lead the development of policy, strategy, service design and development and provide regulatory oversight.
+Five groups lead the development of policy, strategy, service design, reform and development and provide regulatory oversight.